What is Technology Addiction and are you Addicted to Technology

 What is Technology Addiction?

-- Causes withdrawal symptoms (anxiety, irritability when separated from device)
+• Causes withdrawal-like symptoms (anxiety, irritability when separated from device)

-Key distinction: Spending 5 hours on your phone daily isn't addiction if those hours are work-related or deliberate hobbies.
-Checking your phone 80 times daily against your will and feeling anxious when it's not available is closer to addiction.
+Key distinction: Spending 5 hours on your phone daily isn't necessarily problematic if those hours are work-related or deliberate hobbies.
+Checking your phone repeatedly against your will and feeling anxious when it's not available is closer to the clinical pattern—but a real diagnosis requires a clinician's evaluation, not a self-test.

 Signs You Might Be Addicted